 I meet a lot of kind and generous people when researching parks.
 They come in the form of people who live in the neighborhood and start talking to me; folks I meet through online databases and those who contact me because they enjoy reading this blog.
-I found this story while randomly flipping through the card catalog at Detroit Public Library.
+I found this tiny story while randomly flipping through the card catalog at Detroit Public Library.
+Little did I realize it would be tied to a Detroit Park.

 It was just a small clipping glued to a card.
 I read it and snapped the photo because I thought it was a really cool story of days gone by.
 A time that would never return.
 I could easily imagine this couple living in the woods; it felt romantic.
 I laughed with gratefulness 8 months later when I realized I could connect it to a playground.